-For the second year in a row tuition and fees will not be increased.
-Tuition and fees for the 2013-2014 academic year will remain at the 2012-2013 levels of $27,375 and $4,075 respectively.
-Tuition and fees are set annually by the trustees of the school and will not be raised during the academic year.
+For the third year in a row tuition and fees were not increased.
+Tuition and fees for the 2014-2015 academic year remained at the 2013-2014 levels of $27,375 and $4,075 respectively.
+Tuition and fees are set annually in mid-February by the trustees of the school and will not be raised during the academic year.

 Tuition and fees: This payment covers costs incurred for operation of the school including adjunct faculty, visiting lecturers, use of school computer stations, some computer software, printing and drafting supplies, graphic reproduction costs, printed materials, some reading materials, transportation costs for field trips, and lodging for the fall orientation trip.
 Conway does not offer dormitory housing or meal plans.
 The participation fee covers the multi-day orientation field trip, information technology, and field trips.

-Each participant agrees to pay tuition and fees according to the following payment schedule:
+Each participant agrees to pay tuition and fees according to the following payment schedule for the 2013-2014 academic year (continue to check this page for updated information):

 - Application fee: $50 application fee upon submission of application